 What does landlord insurance cover?

-Loss of rental income
+Lost rental income

 Damage to building

-- Covers repairs from a storm, fire, lightning or hail.
+Covers repairs from a storm, fire, lightning or hail.

 What additional benefits are available for landlord insurance?

-- Flood insurance.
+Flood insurance.
 This covers you if a flood damages your building.

-- Vandalism coverage.
+Vandalism.
 If your tenant or someone else intentionally damages your property, this can help cover the cost.

-- Coverage to bring the building to code.
+Bringing the building to code.
 If you repair your building after a covered incident like a fire or storm, you may be required to bring it up to code, bringing the repair costs above what a regular insurance policy will pay for.
 This coverage can help with the difference.

-Why do I need landlord insurance?
+Why should I get landlord insurance?

 Landlord insurance for condo owners